High Hedges

 If they consider the circumstances justify it, the local authority will issue a formal notice to the hedge owner which will set out what they must do to the hedge to remedy the problem, and when by.

-If they don't agree with the Council's decision both the complainant and the hedge owner have the right to appeal against the Council's decision and to be heard by an independent Inspector.
+If they don't agree with our decision both the complainant and the hedge owner have the right to appeal against our decision and to be heard by an independent Inspector.

 Failure to carry out the works required by the final decision is an offence which, on prosecution, could lead to a fine of up to £1,000.